serverless/multicloud/docs/structure.md

 -   **azure** folder: contains the general library files which adapt Azure Functions provider to a generic provider to make the business services agnostic from the cloud provider.
 The utils folder contains the adapters to read request input and write a response as output.

--   **common** folder: contains the general library files which adapt any provider to a generic provider to make the business services agnostic from the cloud provider.
+-   **core** folder: contains the general library files which adapt any provider to a generic provider to make the business services agnostic from the cloud provider.
 The utils folder contains the adapters to read request input and write a response as output.